yushan613/Altimeter_Reader/README.md

     3.2 Run camera_calculator.py and the computed footprints are stored in geojson file: footprints.geojson.
 You can then visualize the footprints in QGIS.

-readHeight/jpg_images contains the images converted from TIFF format to JPEG format. readHeight/templates contains templates of number 3, 5, and 8 that are used in template matching. readHeight/cut_clocks contains the altimeters images cropped from the photos. readHeight/img_twoHands contains the cropped altimeter images with lines drawn on it, which represent the two pointers(hands) on the altimeters.
+readHeight/jpg_images contains the images converted from TIFF format to JPEG format.

+readHeight/templates contains templates of number 3, 5, and 8 that are used in template matching.

+readHeight/cut_clocks contains the altimeters images cropped from the photos.

+readHeight/img_twoHands contains the cropped altimeter images with lines drawn on it, which represent the two pointers(hands) on the altimeters

 The readings will be written in txt file: readings.txt